nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 First of all, thank you very much for contributing to `nvim-treesitter`.

-If you haven't already, you should really come and reach out to us on our [Zulip] server, so we can help you with any question you might have!
+If you haven't already, you should really come and reach out to us on our [Matrix channel], so we can help you with any question you might have!
-There is also a [Matrix channel] for tree-sitter support in Neovim.

 As you know, `nvim-treesitter` is roughly split in two parts: